 Firewalls

 Firewalls monitor network traffic, allowing or blocking traffic based on security rules you set.
-Many routers and modems include firewall capabilities.
+Many routers and modems include firewall capabilities that you can adjust in their settings.

 Secure Browsing Extensions